autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 AFD functions by submitting, verifying, and processing accountability event proofs by epoch.
 Suspected rule infractions are:

+- directly submitted as a _fault_ proof by a _reporting_ validator
+- promoted from accusations where they are:
   - reported as an _accusation_ proof, submitted by a _reporting_ validator against an _offending_ validator
   - defended by an _innocence_ proof, submitted by the _offending_ validator within a proof submission window measured in blocks
-- promoted to _fault_ proofs, _accusation_ promoted to _fault_ by protocol on individual block finalisation if not refuted by _innocence_ and the _offending_ validator does not already have a _fault_ with a higher or equivalent severity.
+  - promoted to _fault_ by protocol on individual block finalisation if not refuted by _innocence_ and the _offending_ validator does not already have a _fault_ with a higher or equivalent severity.

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch and the individual _offending_ validator's own slashing history.